HxCKDMS/HxC-Blocks/README.md

 * All of these will require power eventually.

-* Slaughter Block - Attacks mobs within range with weapon it's equipped with, uses HxC fake player.
+* Slaughter Block - Attacks mobs within range with weapon it's equipped with.
   * Uses the enchants on the tool it attacks with.
 * Item Vacuum - Picks up items within range and outputs them to bound inventory.
 * XP Vacuum - Picks up XP within range and when it hits a certain amount it gives it to the player it's bound to.